Ph.D. in Organizational Leadership FAQ's

 Q. What is the deadline for applications?

-- A. Completed applications are due February 1, 2013.
-The Admissions Committee issues decisions no later than early March.
-As space is available a second round of applications will be reviewed May 1st with an Admissions Committee decision no later than early June.
-International Student application must be completed no later than January 15, 2013.
+- A. Completed applications are due January 15, 2014.
+The Admissions Committee issues decisions no later than March 1st.
+As space is available a second round of applications will be reviewed March15th with an Admissions Committee decision no later than May 1st.
+After the March 15th deadline applications will continue to be accepted and reviewed until the cohort is full.

 Q. How many students are accepted into the program?